wisdomfusion/HOWTOs/howto-install-nginx-php56-mysql57-on-centos6.md

-# How to Install nginx with PHP5.6 and MySQL5.7 on CentOS 6
+# How to Install nginx with PHP 5.6 and MySQL 5.7 on CentOS 6

 ## 0. 约定